kytster/WindowFactory/README.md

 where:

-  **styles** (object, optional) - set of attributes, defining look of the window.
+  **styles** (object, optional) - set of properties, defining look of the window.
 Object may (or may not) include the following properties:

 	.borderWidth (integer, optional) - width of window border in pixels (default 2);